 The panel considered the imposition of a further period of suspension.
-It was of the view that a suspension order would allow Mr Ungureanu a further opportunity to fully reflect on his previous failings.
-The panel concluded that a further six months suspension order would be the appropriate and proportionate response and would afford Mr Ungureanu adequate time to further develop his insight and take steps to strengthen his practice.
-It would also give Mr Ungureanu an opportunity to approach past and current health professionals to attest to his conduct in his workplace since the substantive hearing.
+It was of the view that a suspension order would allow Mr Ungureanu further time to fully reflect on his previous failings.
+The panel concluded that a further 6 months suspension order would be the appropriate and proportionate response and would afford Mr Ungureanu adequate time to further develop his insight and take steps to strengthen their practice.
+It would also give Mr Ungureanu an opportunity to approach past and current health professionals to attest to his conduct in his workplace since his substantive hearing.